Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Results

 \subsection{H-Atom Scattering Dynamics}

 In all simulations, the nuclear degree of freedom $x$ is represented using the potential optimized discrete variable representation (PO-DVR).\cite{echave92,colbert92} Unless otherwise noted, the DVR grid spans $x \in [-60,\,0.2]$~a.u.
 The number of PO-DVR basis functions, up to 1000, depends on the incident kinetic energy, atom--surface coupling strength, and isotope effect.
-The H atom is initially prepared in the neutral state $\ket{0}$ with a Gaussian wavepacket centered at $x=-11$~a.u. and a spatial width of $\sigma_x = 1$~a.u.
-In this subsection, we consider an incident energy $E_{\rm in} = 1.92$~eV and coupling strength $\eta = 3$~eV.
+The H atom is initially prepared in the neutral state $\ket{0}$ with a Gaussian wavepacket:

+centered at $x=-11$~a.u. and a spatial width of $\sigma_x = 1$~a.u.
+This spatial width corresponds to a Gaussian momentum distribution centered at $p_{\mathrm{ini}}$, whose full width at half maximum (FWHM) in kinetic energy is approximately 300 meV (see Figure~\ref{fig:PE0}).
+Although the kinetic-energy distributions of atomic hydrogen beams in experiments are typically only a few tens of meV,\cite{bunermann15b} we show in the Supporting Information that this broader initial distribution does not significantly affect the resulting dynamics and does not alter the physical conclusions regarding nonadiabatic scattering drawn in the present work.

+The Gaussian wavepacket along the $x$ coordinate implies that, within the HEOM formalism, we initialize the density operators $\hat{\rho}_{\bf J} (t)$ in Eq.~(\ref{Eq:heom_space}) as: